 More and more goods are being marked with symbols which help with recycling by indicating what they are made of and whether they can be recycled.
 Explanations of these can be found on the Recycle More website.

 Local authorities are responsible for waste disposal so always contact your local council first to find out what recycling facilities they offer.
 Some may make special one-off collections.
-To find out what your local authority will recycle contact the Recycling Officer – details should be listed in the telephone directory or contact the Waste Online.
+To find out what your local authority will recycle contact the Recycling Officer – details should be listed in the telephone directory or local authority website.
 Some local authorities run kerbside recycling services, serving 43% of British households, while others use bring-banks, large skips to which people take recyclable rubbish, and some extract recyclable materials from mixed waste.
 Steel, for example, can easily be recycled from mixed rubbish because it is magnetic.

 Websites run by Recycle More and Wasteconnect enable you to locate your local recycling points.
 You enter your town or postcode and the sort of waste you want to recycle and they provide brief details of appropriate recycling points.
 Recycle More provides detailed maps, while Wasteconnect gives more options for specifying your waste.